hofstadter-io/hof/README.md

   -v, --verbose string               set the verbosity of output
       --workspace string             the workspace context to use during this hof execution

-Use "hof [command] --help" for more information about a command.
+Use "hof [command] --help / -h" for more information about a command.
 Use "hof topic [subject]"  for more information about a subject.
 ```